amullins2/HumanIsletMLPipeline_2024/README.md

 Biosciences Institute, Newcastle University, Newcastle Upon Tyne, UK

 ## Acknowledgements
-This project was developed as part of a study funded by [Institution/Funding Body].
+This project was developed as part of a study funded by Newcastle Univeristy.
 The images and data generated from this pipeline were instrumental in understanding islet composition and mitochondrial function in the context of aging and Type 2 Diabetes.

----

-This README should provide a clear and concise guide for using the image analysis pipeline.
-Adjustments can be made based on specific needs or additional details.